spiral/docs/components/validation.md

 ]
 ```

-We can now register our own alias for our controller method and update validation rules:
+We can now register our own controller method alias and update the validation rules:

 ```php
     'valueMatcher' => 'Controllers\HomeController::validate'